The Empress Elizabeth of Russia on Horseback, Attended by a Page

 The Empress Elizabeth of Russia on Horseback, Attended by a Page is an equestrian painting of 1743 in the Tretyakov Gallery, Moscow, with several replicas.
 Done in oil on canvas by Russo-German painter Georg Christoph Grooth, the work depicts Empress Elizabeth of Russia on horseback.
 The empress is shown dressed in military uniform, attended by a negro page.
-Elizabeth is shown to be in command of the horse, while her holding of a field marshall's baton represents her command over the sea.
+Elizabeth is shown to be in command of the horse, while her holding of a field marshal's baton represents her command over the sea.
 The painting was a notable success for Grooth, a former art curator turned painter.